 The significance of individual objects will vary and no recommendation for how to make that decision can be made here.
 It is important to consult with specialists, conservators and the repository curator, as appropriate, to determine an agreed course of action.

-Objects can be classified within a hierarchical system (eg coin – penny – Edward III issue; large mammal bone – sheep tibia – left tibia) and it is often well into the analysis stage that a definitive identification can be made.
+Objects can be classified within a hierarchical system (eg coin – penny – Edward III issue; large mammal bone – sheep tibia – left tibia), although it is often well into the analysis stage that a definitive identification can be made.
 For finds management purposes, broad terms (eg coin; large mammal bone) will usually be sufficient throughout and it is only in the stages of specialist analysis, interpretation and reporting that more detailed identification is necessary.
-Applying those broad terms in the initial stages of recording will ensure objects are given the appropriate treatment and that they are sent to the correct specialist.
+Applying those broad terms in the initial stages of recording will ensure objects are assigned to the correct category assemblage, given the appropriate treatment and sent to the relevant specialist.

 Recording category assemblages